 A Brief History of Netezza

 Launched in 2003, legacy Netezza started out as a strong analytics database for structured data.
 In 2010 it became enabled for Artificial Intelligence via the INZA engine as well GeoSpatial analysis via the ESRI engine.
-When IBM acquired Netezza, they added Fluid Query, which is a script-based virtualization concept, and then Big SQL, a massively parallel processing (MPP) SQL engine for accessing Hadoop Big Data.
+When IBM acquired Netezza, they added Fluid Query, which is a script-based virtualization concept, and then integration for Big SQL, a massively parallel processing (MPP) SQL engine for accessing Hadoop Big Data.
 Having such rich analytical capability and processing power, Netezza became one of the leading platforms for building traditional data warehouses, data marts and big data analytical systems.

 How Netezza Was Relaunched